intermine/im-docs/docs/webapp/monitoring-site-usage/search-engines.rst

 Search engines often have difficulty indexing dynamic websites.
 The easiest solution for this is provide a sitemap that indicates which pages should be indexed.

-.. index:: SEO, google, msn, yahoo, robots.txt, user-agent, search engines
+.. index:: SEO, Google, Yahoo, robots.txt, user-agent, search engines